ixofoundation/ixo-elysian-cloudformation/README.md

 ###  [AWS CLI](https://aws.amazon.com/cli)

+The resulting stack (will re-use infrastructure from previously created stack):
+![][ElysianAdditionalHostToNetworkStack-diagram-S3-url]

 Alternatively the AWS cli can be used to create stacks with the provided templates.
 For insight into how this can be accomplished refer to the contents of the scripts directory.

 [ixo-logo]: https://ixo.foundation/wp-content/uploads/2018/01/ixo-Cyan@2x.png